Baes Fried Chicken: History

 Restaurateur Micah Camden (Blue Star Donuts, Boxer Ramen, SuperDeluxe) and National Football League player Ndamukong Suh opened the original restaurant in Old Town Chinatown in November 2019, in the space that previously housed Ash Street Saloon.
 A thousand free chicken sandwiches were distributed on opening day.

 In mid 2020, the co-owners confirmed plans to open a second location on Bybee Boulevard in the Westmoreland district of Sellwood-Moreland, replacing a Boxer Ramen restaurant.
-The restaurant opened in July.
+The restaurant opened in July and has since closed.

 For the Super Bowl in 2021, Baes donated all proceeds from both locations to the Suh Family Foundation.
 The restaurant was a vendor at the Moda Center, as of 2021.

-A third location opened on Alberta Street on January 14, 2023.
+A third brick and mortar location opened on Alberta Street on January 14, 2023.
 It had closed by February 2025.

 Reception

 The Oregonians Michael Russell included Baes in a 2020 list of the city's 40 best inexpensive restaurants.
 He has described the restaurant as "surprisingly tasty".
 Nick Woo included Baes in Eater Portland's 2021 list of fourteen "outstanding" fried chicken sandwiches in the city and said the restaurant "does not disappoint".
 Katherine Chew Hamilton included Baes in Portland Monthlys 2021 overview of the city's best fried chicken.